larastudio/stedding/README.md

 ```bash
 ansible-playbook  -i inventory server-setup.yml --limit lima
 ```

+**NB** see `lima.yml in root project where we have the full Ubuntu lima config file with changes.

 ## Notes

 This is the new version of Stedding, based on [Heidi's Ansible Laravel Demo](https://github.com/do-community/ansible-laravel-demo).